jmcdo29/ogma/packages/logger/README.md

 #### JSON Logging

 If the `json` option is passed as `true` then regardless of `color` Ogma will print your message along with system information in a single line JSON object (i.e. no newline characters).
 View the sample below to get a better idea of Ogma's output.

-> Note: if you log an object, the `message` property will be removed and the object will be a part of the raw JSON format.
-If you want the object to show up under the `message` property, you can add `JSON.stringify(obj).replace(/\"/g, '')`.
-Just be aware that circular objects will still be problematic unless you add a circular replacer.
+Ogma will add an `ool` property to the JSON logs or `Ogma Original Level`.
+This is in case there is a custom levelMap passed and allows the CLI to still transform the output back into Ogma's standard format.

 ### Applying color to Text

 As of version 2, it is suggested to use the separate [`@ogma/styler`](../styler) package.
 This package is what Ogma uses under the hood to do the basic coloring, and will provide a cleaner and more verbose API.

+Using the non-JSON mode, color is attempted to be applied by default.
+This is determined by checking the current environment (if there is a global `process` variable) and if there is, what `stdout.getColorDepth()` returns.
+If a custom stream is passed instead, a `getColorDepth` method can be added to the stream object which should return a 1, 4, 8, or 24.
+If no `getColorDepth()` is present, but the `color` option is true, Ogma will set the method to return `4` for you.
+If you want to disable colors completely, you can either set `color` to be `false` or you can set the `NO_COLOR` environment variable.

 ### Example of what the logs look like